-15. WITHHOLDING OF RESULTS: The result of a student shall be withheld
+17. WITHHOLDING OF RESULTS: The result of a student shall be withheld a) Detained candidates are eligible for re-admission as and when next offered.

 - If the student has not paid the dues, if any, to the institution - If any case of pending disciplinary action, - Involvement in any sort of malpractices etc. - Involvement in ragging.